The Hudsucker Proxy: Production

 This was the first time the Coen brothers chose big stars to act in one of their films.
 Joel Silver's first choice for Norville Barnes was Tom Cruise, but the Coens persisted in a desire to cast Tim Robbins.
 Jon Cryer auditioned for the lead role of Norville Barnes.
 Winona Ryder and Bridget Fonda were in competition for the role of Amy Archer, before Jennifer Jason Leigh was cast.
 Leigh had previously auditioned for a role in the Coens's Miller's Crossing and Barton Fink; her failed auditions prompted the Coens to cast her in The Hudsucker Proxy.
 To prepare for her role as Amy Archer, Leigh read the biographies of some of the most substantial ladies of the thirties and forties such as Rosalind Russell, Katharine Hepburn, and Jean Arthur.
 When casting the role of Sidney Mussburger, "Warner Bros. suggested all sorts of names," remembered Joel.
 "A lot of them were comedians who were clearly wrong.
 Mussburger is the bad guy and Paul Newman brought that character to life."
 However, the Coens first offered the role to Clint Eastwood, but he was forced to turn it down due to scheduling conflicts.
+The Coens also offered their longtime friend Bruce Campbell an audition, but he initially refused, writing that "My history with the Coens spanned more than a decade...I would gladly and willingly accept the role, but these fellows knew my work well enough to spare me the audition."
+The Coens agreed and Campbell was offered, sans audition, the role of Smitty.
+Campbell was later effusive in his praise for the professionalism of the production and the other cast members, as well as being in awe that he was chosen to help Paul Newman rehearse before filming began.